selenide-examples/salesforce/README.md

 ## Prerequisites

-You only need to have Java, Ant and Firefox installed on your computer to run these tests.
+You only need to have Java, Ant and Chrome installed on your computer to run these tests.

 ## Browser configuration

-Selenide tests are run in Firefox by default.
+Selenide tests are run in Chrome by default.

 To run UI tests with different browser, just add this parameter to command line: